callumfowler101/orbs_midi_visualiser/README.md

 Press 'd' to access GUI.

 - GUI
+	- Single Channel Mode: this toggle allows you to switch between single channel (pitch) or multi-channel (channel number) to influence the groups of orbs.
 	- Scatter: this toggle makes all of the orbs appear in random positions (not tied to their cell)
 	- Random Cells: this toggle re-orders the cells
 	- Radomise: this button creates a new random order for the random cells
 	- Drop down menu: allows you to select your midi device

 - Midi Commands
-	- Sending a midi message on channels 1-8 will generate an orb in the associated cell
+	- Sending a midi message on channels 1-8 (1-12 in single channel mode) will generate an orb in the associated cell
-	- Sending a midi message on channel 9 will trigger the randomise button
+	- Sending a midi message on channel 13 will trigger the randomise button
-	- Sending a midi message on channel 10 will trigger the random cells toggle
+	- Sending a midi message on channel 14 will trigger the random cells toggle
-	- Sending a midi message on channel 11 will trigger the scatter toggle
+	- Sending a midi message on channel 15 will trigger the scatter toggle

 **Videos**